Windows 9x: User interface

-Users can control a Windows 9x-based system through a command-line interface (or CLI), or a graphical user interface (or GUI).
-For desktop systems, the default mode is usually graphical user interface, where the CLI is available through MS-DOS windows.
+Users can control a Windows 9x-based system through a command-line interface (or CLI) or a graphical user interface (or GUI).
+The default mode for Windows is usually the graphical user interface, whereas the CLI is available through MS-DOS windows.
+The GUI provides a means to control the placement and appearance of individual application windows, and interacts with the window system.

 The GDI, which is a part of the Win32 and Win16 subsystems, is also a module that is loaded in user mode, unlike Windows NT where the GDI is loaded in kernel mode.

-Alpha compositing and therefore transparency effects, such as fade effects in menus, are not supported by the GDI in Windows 9x.
+Alpha compositing and therefore transparency effects, such as fade effects in menus, are not supported by the GDI in Windows 9x, unlike with Windows NT releases since Windows 2000.